bitprj/BitCamp/Serverless-Functions/week1/README.md

 ### Homework

 Your task is to follow a step by step guide on how to download an IDE, create an Azure account, and get started with GitHub.
 After that, on your own you will be completing 3 simple tasks to show your understanding of these programs.

+### :question: How will this help students?

+The livestream demonstrates step by step how to set up necessary resources needed to succeed in Bitcamp Serverless.
+It contains information that will assist them in completing the tasks for this week with these tools: an IDE, Azure, and Github.